 President of the Republic Election Commission (RIK) Vladimir Dimitrijevic stated that all polling stations in Serbia opened this morning at 7 am, except for polling station 77 in Novi Pazar.

-Whether you have a question, comment, suggestion or any problem falling within the competence of the Government, send us your message and we will try to respond as soon as possible.
-If your problem does not fall within our competence, we will forward your message to the competent institution.
+Whether you have a question, comment, suggestion or any problem in the purview of the government, send us your message and we will try to respond as soon as possible.
+If your problem is not in our purview, we will forward your message to the relevant institution.

 President of the Republic Election Commission (RIK) Vladimir Dimitrijevic stated that all polling stations in Serbia opened this morning at 7 am, except for polling station 77 in Novi Pazar.